It’s a quickie…

 Make sure you’re warmed up first!
 A good warm up for this workout would include 6 to 10 minutes of cardiovascular work (this can be running, rowing, skipping, dancing… basically, anything that gets your heart rate up!) followed by some mobility warm up drills for your shoulders like shoulder rolls, shoulder dislocations (arg, don’t worry, they’re not as horrific as they sound!), band exercises for the rotator cuffs and some thoracic spine rotation movements, like the corkscrew.

-When you’re ready to rock, you’re going to do 10 reps of each of the following exercises with no to little rest between each exercise.
+When you’re ready to rock, you’re going to do 8 to 10 reps of each of the following exercises, except the pull up negative for which you’ll just do 5 reps, with no to little rest between each exercise.
 After one set, rest for a minute or two then repeat the whole thing twice more, to make 3 sets in total.